 The chink in sugar marketed cereal

-As a result of marketing, Its yellow box is instantly recognizable (and even nostalgic for some).
-It is currently being marketed under the “Love” tagline, but promotes itself has being good for a healthy heart.
+As a result of marketing, Its yellow box is instantly recognizable.
+And, even nostalgic for some.
+It is currently being marketed under the “Love” tagline.
+But, promotes itself has being good for a healthy heart.

-But, it addresses the category as a whole but it’s a bit sappy and, in this world of texts and cell phones, is not emotionally important.
+But, it addresses the category as a whole but it’s a bit sappy.
+And, in this world of texts and cell phones, is not emotionally important.

 The problem with marketing sugar

-It only matters if you have decided to not buy the sugary breakfast cereal for your kids and have left the market (as many have done), you are generally not switching to another cereal if it’s about taste.
+It only matters if you have decided to not buy the sugary breakfast cereal for your kids.
+And, have left the market (as many have done).
+Then, you are generally not switching to another cereal if it’s about taste.

-This is a problem in many sectors, not just breakfast cereal.
-The messaging, tone and look are all the same so they are often seen together, as one bunch.
+This is a problem and not just for breakfast cereal.
+The messaging, tone and look are all the same.
+So, they are often seen together, as one bunch.

 Healthy Breakfast Cereal

 For every box of Cap’n Crunch on the supermarket shelves, you can easily find a box of Grape Nuts or Kashi.

-Seemingly, the public’s desire to live a healthy lifestyle has become a more important mainstream idea than it was a handful of years ago.
+Seemingly, the public’s desire to live a healthy lifestyle has become important.
+More important mainstream idea than a handful of years ago.